projectluisa/db-hmbd/README.md

 ## Introduction
 **HMBD** is a database with three tables: metal 1, metal 2, and metal 3.

-It is accessable from the front-end at: http://db-hmbd.herokuapp.com/home
+It is accessable at: http://database-hmbd.herokuapp.com/static/index.html

 ## Documentation
 Please see the Wiki for the following:
-* [Database Diagram](https://github.com/projectluisa/project-luisa/wiki/Database-Diagram) | Database Schema and Diagram
+* [Database Diagram](https://github.com/projectluisa/database-hmbd/wiki/Database-Diagram) | Database Schema and Diagram
-* [Project Luisa Website](https://github.com/projectluisa/project-luisa/wiki/Project-Luisa-Website) | Video Tutorial Navigating the Website
+* [Project Luisa Website](https://github.com/projectluisa/database-hmbd/wiki/Project-Luisa-Website) | Video Tutorial Navigating the Website

 ## Local Installation
 You can deploy the front-end on your local computer by the following steps: